jruels/tf-gcp/labs/tf-write-module/index-gcp.md

 You will notice that there is no provider block in this configuration.
 When Terraform processes a module block, it will inherit the provider from the enclosing configuration.
 Because of this, there's no need to include `provider` blocks in modules.

+Make sure you're using your Google Cloud project ID for all resources in this module.

 Define the following variables in `variables.tf` inside the `modules/gcp-storage-static-website-bucket` directory:

 ```hcl